Dawn of the Dead (game)

-Dawn of the Dead is a science fiction board wargame published by Simulations Publications, Inc. (SPI) in 1978 that is based on the zombie film released the same year, Dawn of the Dead.
+Dawn of the Dead is a science fiction board wargame published by Simulations Publications, Inc. (SPI) in 1981 that is based on the zombie film first released in 1978, Dawn of the Dead.

 Gameplay

 Dawn of the Dead is a two-player game set in a shopping mall on the day after a zombie apocalypse.
 One player controls four humans — two SWAT team members armed with M16 rifles and a man and woman armed with pistols — trapped in the mall and surrounded by zombies.
 The other player controls the zombies that try to either kill the humans, or infect them, causing the humans to become zombies themselves.

 The humans start in different areas of the mall and must first link up in order to survive.
 Their advantages in combat are their relatively high speed and their firearms.
 Zombies move slowly and have less combat ability, but can go berserk, which increases their combat strength; this may cause one or more of the humans to panic, ending the panicked character's weapon fire for the rest of the turn.
 The zombie player can also "hide" up to five zombies to ambush unwary humans.

-The game comes with a rulebook, an 11" x 17" map of the mall, and counters representing four humans and fifty zombies The rules also include a solitaire game.
+The game comes with a rulebook, an 11" x 17" map of the mall, and counters representing four humans and fifty zombies.
+The rules also include a solitaire game.